 The typeface used for titles is the "Freckle Face" font created by Brian J. Bonislawsky for Astigmatic (AOETI) 2012

-Morcki © 2019-2023
+Morcki © 2019-2024

 Publicity and Set Stills

-of the 1755th MGM's Release
+of the 1755th MGM's release

 We never stop seeking new pictures or info related to The Time Machine movie.